Scroll

 What does it do?

-EBOS Group is Australasia’s largest diversified pharmaceutical and medical care products group, focusing primarily on wholesale logistics and distribution of pharmaceuticals, medical devices, and other products.
+EBOS is Australasia’s largest diversified pharmaceutical and medical care products group, focusing primarily on wholesale logistics and distribution of pharmaceuticals, medical devices and other products.
 The company typically has a leading market position in each market segment it operates in.
 EBOS also operates in the animal care sector as a veterinary wholesaler, distributor and retailer of animal healthcare products, pet accessories and premium foods across Australasia.

 Why do we own it?